fergarrui/ethereum-graph-debugger/README.md

 # Features

-* It compiles the provided source code and draws a control flow graph
+* It compiles the provided source code and draws a control flow graph (also imported contracts)
 * From the provided transaction hash (using `debug_traceTransaction`) it gets the trace of the transaction
 * Combines the control flow graph with the execution trace, highlighting the executed instructions in red
+* Supports contracts calls.
+All contracts involved in the transaction can be debugged
 * Instructions opcodes can be clicked in the graph, and the Solidity source code in the left panel involving that instruction is highlighted.
 * For the selected opcode, The EVM state is shown (stack, memory, storage, gas, gasCost)